someonesdad1/plib/README.md

 ## Coding style

-It is likely you will not like my coding style, as I vertically compress things as much as possible.
+You will probably not like my coding style, as I vertically compress things as much as possible.
 This is because screen vertical real estate is the most precious resource.
 Because of the editor I use, I can use this compressed form comfortably (it's a folding editor).
 I can usually see the whole file's contents when it's folded into 20 to 30 lines, which makes navigation easy (the 'if 1:' lines cause the folding and the comments give